Send the link below via email or IMCopy

 Jack: “Commandeer.
 We’re going to commandeer that ship.
 Nautical term.” --Pirates of the Caribbean

-Most academic argument is bounded by what is considered debatable or up for inquiry within a discipline.
+Most academic argument is restrained by what is considered debatable or up for inquiry within a discipline.

 Claims of fact:

-Argue what the definition of something is or whether something is a settled fact.
+Argue what the established definition of something is or whether something is a settled fact.

 Argue that one person, thing, or event caused another thing or event to occur.